Philippe, Chevalier de Lorraine

-Philippe of Lorraine (1643 – 8 December 1702), known as the Chevalier de Lorraine, was a French nobleman, descendant of the Dukes of Elbeuf, member of the House of Guise, cadet branch of the House of Lorraine.
-He was the renowned lover of Philippe I, Duke of Orléans, brother of Louis XIV.
+Philippe de Lorraine (28 September 1643 – 8 December 1702), known as the chevalier de Lorraine, was a French nobleman and the favourite lover of Philippe I, Duke of Orléans, brother of Louis XIV.
+He was a descendant of the Dukes of Elbeuf and a member of the House of Guise, a cadet branch of the ducal House of Lorraine, and therefore held the rank of prince étranger at court.
+He was the commendatory abbot of Sainte-Trinité de Tiron, Saint-Jean-des-Vignes, Fleury, and Saint-Père-en-Vallée.